zaneprall/environmentcontrols/README.md

 # environmentcontrols
 Some code used for environmental controls for difficult to grow plants.
-Used to monitor my indoor tea plants.
+Originally designed for Camellia sinensis